-Because it has no moving parts (the major source of reliability issues in other types of electrical generating systems), a PV module's operating life is largely determined by the stability and resistance to corrosion of the materials from which it is constructed.
-Manufacturer's guarantees of up to 20 years indicate the quality of bulk silicon PV modules currently being produced.
+Because it has no moving parts (the major source of reliability issues in other types of electrical generating systems), a PV module's operating life may be determined by the stability and resistance to corrosion of the materials from which it is constructed.
+Manufacturer's guarantees of up to 40 or 50 years indicate the quality of bulk silicon PV modules currently being produced.
 Nevertheless, there are several failure modes and degradation mechanisms which may reduce the power output or cause the module to fail.
 Nearly all of these mechanisms are related to water ingress or temperature stress.

 Reversible Reductions in Output Power